ubccpsc/classy/packages/portal-backend/README.md

 5) Run the tests / Run the service for interactive work (this will require running `portal-frontend` too and accessing it all via `https://localhost:3000`).

+## High-Level Architecture

+The backend is split into two main layers: the `controllers/` and the `server/`.

+The `controllers/` handle all database and logic operations and are oblivious to the backend being a REST-based system.
+This makes the code easier to unit test which is important given the controllers also contains all of the complex backend code.
+The code in the `controllers/` directory is common across all clients; any client-specific code should be placed in a subdirectory of `controllers/`.

+The `server/` acts as a thin shim on top of the `controllers/` to transfer data in and out of the backend using REST.
+Any course-specific code should be placed in a subdirectory of `REST/`.